 Similarly, WordPress has consistently worked towards making its software accessible to people across the world.
-A quick look at the translation website of WordPress shows that out a total of 180 locales identified by the WordPress team, it is available with 100% functionality at 57 languages.
+A quick look at the translation website of WordPress shows that out of a total of 180 locales identified by the WordPress team, it is available with 100% functionality in 57 languages.
 It may not be very long before WordPress is available in virtually every language in existence.

 20. WordPress currently offers 47,350 active plugins.